mimblewimble/grin-rfcs/text/0002-grin-governance.md

 ### Core team

 The existing grin council is proposed to be renamed to core team.

+Over time, it's intended to be a broad representation of the wider community with diverse stakeholders.

+#### Responsibilities

 The core team leads the wider Grin project as a whole.
 In particular:

-* **Sets overall direction and vision.** Core values and philosophies.
+* **Sets overall direction and vision.** Values and philosophies.
 Steering towards use cases and targets.
 * **Sets priorities and plans releases.** Maintains high level planning, roadmaps, focus areas, decides on pace and the release schedule.
 * **Work on broader, cross-sectional issues.** What falls in-between sub-teams, taking a global view.
 * **Adds and removes sub-teams.** While proposals for new sub-teams can come from anywhere, the core team is responsible to ensure structures are productive and make sense.
+* **Appoints initial sub-team leadership.** Once a new sub-team is established, core appoints a leader that has the responsibility to grow the sub-team.
 * **Responsible for security.** Handles disclosures, vulnerabilities, audits, processes.
 * **Handles multi-sig keys and takes high level spending decisions.** Spending proposals can be made by anyone, and sub-teams can have their own own budgets to deal with as they please.

-The core-team is self-selecting, and *may include* sub-team members.
-Over time, it's intended to be a broad representation of the wider community with diverse stakeholders.
+#### Organization & Processes

+- Ignotus Peverell, as creator of Grin, is considered BDFL and leader of the core team.
+- There's no defined maximum size of the team.
+- New members are added through a core decision; A core member can nominate a new member for inclusion, there’s discussion, and the process is consensus seeking.
+- The general decision making process is consensus seeking - no majority rule based voting, but also not blocked by lack of explicit consensus.
+- Core members have no explicit veto, but strong objections are considered.
+- Nominations and discussions are kept private.
+- The term of core members is currently undefined but may change in the future.
+- A core member can resign by notifying the rest of the team.
+- If unreachable for 30 days without any news, a core member can be removed through a core decision.
+- The core team *does not* make rulings on RFCs of other sub-teams, although individual team members might also participate in the discussions of sub teams or be members of those teams.
+- Meeting notes should be published and made transparent to the community on a regular basis.

 ### RFC process